jameda-telemedicine/jitsi-tests/README.md

 ## Known limitations

+- random room names are not supported
-- tests are only executed on one Jitsi Meet instance
+- only support for Jitsi Meet instances
+- cannot write a custom tests flow

 ## Quick start